kugg/jerkeby/content/posts/Business-logic.md

 2. Learn about common logical fallacies
 3. Anticipate failure in business flows

 In threat modelling, we use the acronym ["STRIDE"](https://www.youtube.com/watch?v=iGkX06sVFFM) (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege) to remind us what we are trying to achieve and what can go wrong.
 Even with STRIDE, anticipating logical flaws can sometimes be challenging.
-All models are incorrect, but some are useful.
-Insecure software design stems from incorrect assumptions and less accurate models.
+[All models are incorrect, but some are useful](https://jamesclear.com/all-models-are-wrong#:~:text=In%201976%2C%20a%20British%20statistician,is%20correct%20in%20all%20cases.).
+Insecure design of software stems from incorrect assumptions and less accurate models.
 The misalignment can start when we draw our `Data Flow Diagram` (DFD) for the threat model.
-I call this behaviour: `inaccurate model`.
+I call this anti-pattern the `inaccurate model`.
 Misalignment can also occur when circumstances change after the software is in production.
-When outside conditions outside of the model change, I call the pattern of events: `changed circumstances`.
+When outside conditions outside of the model change, I call this `changed circumstances`.

 !["Do not assume anything, clear your mind must be" - Master Yoda](/images/Business_logic_yoda.jpeg)